tommyettinger/jdkgdxds/README.md

 libGDX's `Json` class. `*`Any, only because `IdentityMap` and `IdentityOrderedMap` don't make sense to serialize, while `HolderSet` and `HolderOrderedSet` can't be serialized easily because their behavior depends on a `Function`.
 For historical reasons, jdkgdxds-interop also can serialize classes from digital and juniper.

+Another optional dependency, [kryo-more](https://github.com/tommyettinger/kryo-more), allows serializing jdkgdxds data structures efficiently on non-GWT platforms (using Kryo 5.x for binary serialization).
+The dependency you would probably use for it is `implementation "com.github.tommyettinger:kryo-jdkgdxds:1.0.4.0"` .

 ## Updating to 1.0.1